modalitysystems/modalitysoftware-docs/TeamsChatAssist/armdeploy.md

 1. The next step is to provision settings for your tenant in the storage account.
 The easiest way to do this is using the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)

-   > If your company uses AD FS then you might have trouble signing into Azure Storage Explorer so try the following:
+   > If your company uses AD FS then you might have trouble signing into Azure Storage Explorer so try:
       - On the left vertical tool bar, open Settings.
 In the Settings Panel, go to Application > Sign in.
 Enable Use device code flow sign-in.
       - Open the Connect dialog box (either through the plug icon on the left-side vertical bar or by selecting Add Account on the account panel).
       - Choose the environment you want to sign in to.